bareos/bareos/docs/manuals/en/new_main_reference/source/IntroductionAndTutorial/Tutorial.rst

 OS
    Linux (otherwise the paths may differ)

-For this you have to make changes on the server side (|bareosDir|) and the client side.
+For this you have to make changes on the server side (|dir|) and the client side.

 Client: install package
 ~~~~~~~~~~~~~~~~~~~~~~~